Anthias-Labs/flare/README.md

 `flare block-height`: get the current epoch number

+`flare call`: calls an arbitrary Anchor program method

+`flare read-account`: reads and deserializes an arbitrary account

+`flare fetch-idl`: fetches the published IDL from an Anchor program

 ### Wallet Management:
 `flare wallet-create`: generates keypair and mnemonic for a new wallet